Ajjada

 Ajjada is a village in Balijipeta mandal, Parvathipuram Manyam district of Andhra Pradesh, India.
 It has a population of 2,700 with male:female ratio of 1:1 and 40% literacy rate.
+It is located within the India Standard Time Zone (GMT+5:30).
+Note that this is a special half-hour time zone.

 Eminent people

 It is the birthplace of Telugu Harikatha Pithamahaa Ajjada Adibhatla Narayana Dasu.